BIH-CEI/rarelink/README.md

 ## Acknowledgements

-We would like to extend our thanks to ... for his support in the development of this project.
+We would like to extend our thanks to everyone in the last three years for their support in the development of this project.

 ---